List of Mcface spoofs

-Inspired by Boaty McBoatface, other organizations have followed suit in naming vehicles in that style through a public naming poll.
+Inspired by Boaty McBoatface, the Internet poll-favored name for a British polar research vessel operated by the British Antarctic Survey that eventually became the RRS Sir David Attenborough, though now used for an autonomous underwater vehicle carried by the RRS Sir David Attenborough alongside the cargo tender Terror and workboat Erebus, both of which are named after the HMS Terror and HMS Erebus respectively, other organizations have followed suit in naming vehicles in that style through a public naming poll.
 Many, but not all follow the formula of Namey McNameface.

 Spoofs

 A wide range of companies or organizations have renamed items or items in their business.
 This includes: